jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/TypeScript cheat sheet.md

 ---

+# Types vs. Interfaces

+> [!tip]
+> Interfaces are simpler to reason with.
+Prefer interfaces unless you need the added power of types.

+- Interfaces can be added to after creation through [[Development/Cheat sheets/TypeScript cheat sheet#Declaration merging\|declaration merging]], types can't

 # Tuples

 - An array with a fixed number of elements, and a fixed type for each element position